 Alcohol can make it harder to control your asthma

-Please note that alcohol contains histamine which is also released as part of the body’s reaction to allergies – it is therefore strongly suggested that alcohol can increase the sensitivity of the body to pollen and other allergens.
-It is advisable to avoid alcohol if you have a prone to allergic reactions or are asthmatic.
+Please note that alcohol contains histamine which is also released as part of the body’s reaction to allergies.
+It is therefore strongly suggested that alcohol can increase the sensitivity of the body to pollen and other allergens.
+It is advisable to avoid alcohol if you have are prone to allergic reactions or are asthmatic.

 What are some of the symptoms of asthma?